Freeze-casting

-Freeze-casting, also frequently referred to as ice-templating, or freeze alignment, is a technique that exploits the highly anisotropic solidification behavior of a solvent (generally water) in a well-dispersed slurry to controllably template a directionally porous ceramic.
-By subjecting an aqueous slurry to a directional temperature gradient, ice crystals will nucleate on one side of the slurry and grow along the temperature gradient.
-The ice crystals will redistribute the suspended ceramic particles as they grow within the slurry, effectively templating the ceramic.
+Freeze-casting, also frequently referred to as ice-templating, is a technique that exploits the highly anisotropic solidification behavior of a solvent (often, but not exclusively, water) in a well-dispersed solution or slurry to controllably template directionally porous ceramics, polymers, metals and their hybrids.
+By subjecting an aqueous suspension or slurry to a directional temperature gradient, ice crystals will nucleate on one side and grow along the temperature gradient.
+The ice crystals will redistribute the dissolved substance and the suspended particles as they grow within the solution or slurry, effectively templating the ingredients that are distributed in the suspension or slurry.